miniBill/minibill.github.io/_posts/2019-11-23-advanced-elm-modular-arithmetic.md

 type D9 = D0 | D1 | D2 | D3 | D4 | D5 | D6 | D7 | D8 | D9
 ```

-This is not legal code!
+This is not legal Elm code!
 Every variant needs a different name.
-I don't have any ideas that don't produce decent names, the least-bad I've found is:
+I don't have any ideas for decent names, the least-bad I've found is:

 ```Elm
 type D0 = D0_0